Enode Developers

 If they do not see the device they expected to see, they can open a modal help view (e.g. I don’t see my vehicle) for further assistance.
 After tapping Connect, they will be presented with a success view.

-Copy linkStep 5.2: Bluetooth verification
+Copy linkStep 5.2: Bluetooth pairing

 Download

-Some vehicle brands require an extra Bluetooth verification step in addition to the required sign-in step and occasionally required two-factor authentication step.
+Some vehicle brands require an extra Bluetooth pairing step in addition to the required sign-in step and occasionally required two-factor authentication step.
 This step requires your user to do a combination of specific tasks in or in the proximity of their vehicle, and includes connecting to the vehicle via Bluetooth.

 Copy linkStep 6: Success